 Hispanic Heritage Month: Scientists to learn more about!

-It is important for all students to learn about diversity in STEM.
-This includes celebrating the stories of women in science, African American scientists and engineers, scientists with disabilities, and scientists from around the world.
+To help students see themselves with a future in STEM and to broaden understanding of science history, it is important for students to learn about a diverse range of scientists and engineers.
+This includes celebrating the stories of women in science, African American scientists and engineers, Asian American Native Hawaiian/Pacific Islander scientists, scientists with disabilities, and other scientists from around the world.

 In honor of Hispanic Heritage Month, we highlight a few of the Hispanic and Latinx scientists and engineers who made (and are making) important contributions to science, technology, engineering, and math (STEM).
 The list below is only a sampling of noted scientists through history and working in STEM fields today.